richardzhangy26/BPnn/README.md

-tensorflow and traditional method to realize back propagation neural network
+tensorflow and traditional method to realize back propagation